louismullie/aes-js/README.md

 ###License

-This code is licensed under the GPL v3.
+This code is licensed under the BSD license.